Master of Science in Entomology

 Option A

 • Minimum 30 cr, including 20-24 cr of regular coursework.
+This option is better suited for on-campus students.

 • Thesis required, equivalent to 6-10 cr.
 At least half of the required work, including thesis, must be in one major subject.